 Our mission is to provide safety and security by protecting the College community and its assets.
 This is effectively achieved through community engagement and partnerships.
 Through our close, professional working relationship with the Santa Clara County Sheriff's Office (who provides service in Cupertino and Los Altos Hills), Foothill-De Anza Police Officers are available to render aid to the Sheriff's Office for calls surrounding the Foothill and De Anza campuses.

-The Patrol Division oversees the following specialty units: Field Training Program, Traffic Team, and Bicycle Patrol Team.
+The Patrol Division oversees the following specialty units: Field Training Program, Crime Scene/Evidence Technicians, Motorcycle Team, and Bicycle Patrol Team.

 What is the law enforcement authority of FHDA Officers?